Based on the Best Seller

 Based on the Best Seller is the fourteenth studio album by Canadian rock band Sloan.
 It was released on September 26, 2025, via Yep Roc and the group's label Murderecords.
-The album was recorded at The Bunker, and Taurus Studio, both in Toronto, with additional recording happening in Chris Murphy's garage, also in Toronto.
+The album was recorded at The Bunker, and Taurus Studio, both in Toronto, with additional recording done in Chris Murphy's garage, also in Toronto.

-Two of the songs featured on the LP, "Baxter", and "Open Your Umbrellas" were repurposed songs originally recorded in demo form in Toronto in 1995 (during the One Chord To Another sessions), and in Halifax in August 1997 (during Navy Blues sessions), respectively.
+Two of the songs featured on the LP, "Baxter" and "Open Your Umbrellas", were repurposed songs originally recorded in demo form in Toronto in 1995 (during the One Chord To Another sessions), and in Halifax in August 1997 (during the Navy Blues sessions), respectively.

-The song "No Damn Fears" draws inspiration from Jellyfishbabies, and the title is in reference to Andrew Scott's pre-Sloan band of the same name, which featured Jennifer Pierce, and Dave Marsh.
+The song "No Damn Fears" draws inspiration from Jellyfishbabies, and the title is in reference to Andrew Scott's pre-Sloan band of the same name, which featured Jennifer Pierce and Dave Marsh.